N26: History

+Following internal conflicts between employees and the N26 management, the workers of N26's Berlin subsidiaries, N26 GmbH and N26 Operations GmbH, elected works councils to represent the employees of the Berlin offices in November and December 2020.
+The elections saw approximately 30% voter turnout, resulting in eleven elected works council members.
+These elections followed attempts to establish a works council in summer 2020, which were reportedly met with resistance from N26 management, including legal actions such as interim injunctions attempting to prevent employee meetings and the establishment of the electoral committee ("Wahlvorstand").

-In January 2021, N26 announced the upcoming appointment of former ProSiebenSat.1 and Zalando executive Jan Kemper as the company’s Chief Financial Officer.
+In January 2021 N26 announced the upcoming appointment of former ProSiebenSat.1 Media and Zalando executive Jan Kemper as the company's Chief Financial Officer.
 In January 2022, the bank announced that Kemper will also be taking over the role of Chief Operating Officer in addition to his role as CFO.

-In October 2021, N26 raised $900 million in a Series E round led by Third Point Ventures and Coatue Management, and joined by Dragoneer Investment Group as well as existing N26 investors.
+In October 2021 N26 raised $900 million in a Series E round led by Third Point Ventures and Coatue Management, and joined by Dragoneer Investment Group as well as existing N26 investors.
 The funding round valued the digital bank at $9 billion.

-In November 2021, N26 announced that it would be pulling out of the United States in January 2022, leading to the closure of approximately 500,000 accounts.
+In November 2021 N26 announced that it would be pulling out of the United States in January 2022, leading to the closure of approximately 500,000 accounts.
 American customers were no longer be able to use its app after January 11, 2022.
 The withdrawal was to focus on N26's core European business.
+The company confirmed this in an official press release and N26's official corporate blog.

-In November 2022, N26 changed its legal form from a German Limited Liability Company (Gesellschaft mit beschränkter Haftung – GmbH) to a German Stock Corporation (Aktiengesellschaft – AG).
+In November 2022 N26 changed its legal form from a German Limited Liability Company (Gesellschaft mit beschränkter Haftung – GmbH) to a German Stock Corporation (Aktiengesellschaft – AG).
 At the same time, a five-member board of directors was appointed, chaired by Marcus W. Mosen.
 Other members are Jörg Gerbig, Dr. Barbara Roth, Dr. Julian Deutz and Dr. Robert Killian.

+In the first half of 2024, N26 partners with Upvest, an investment API provider, to launch a stock and ETF trading product.
+This product will initially debut in Austria before expanding to the German market.

+In April 2025, N26 got featured in the Forbes World's Best Bank list in Germany.
+Later in August 2025, co-founder and co-chief executive officer Valentin Stalf stepped down from his role as co-CEO due to conflicts with investors concerned with further sanctions from BaFin.